-On Tuesday, Oct.
-24 the state will hold its annual Campus Crunch Day.
-At the College that day, the campus dining operator SUNY Cortland Auxiliary Services Corporation (ASC) will support local apple farmers by holding events in its dining and retail facilities with help from ASC’s main vendor Maines Food Distributions.
+On Wednesday, Oct.
+24, the state will hold its annual Campus Crunch Day.
+At the College that day, the campus dining operator SUNY Cortland Auxiliary Services Corporation (ASC) will support local apple farmers by hosting events in its dining and retail facilities with help from ASC’s main vendor Maines Food Distributions.

-ASC will give out free apples, cider and apple crisp to the campus community from 11 a.m. to 1:30 p.m. at Newmark Pavilion (in front of the library).
+ASC will give out free apples, cider and apple crisp to the campus community from 11 a.m. to 1 p.m. on the first floor of Corey Union and in the Education Building vending area.
 The campus mascot, Blaze, will be there in support of Campus Crunch Day.

 Food choices at the different eateries will include caramel apples, sautéed apples, apple stuffing and many more options.

 The day’s main purpose is to celebrate New York state farming and agriculture and highlight New York’s position as the second largest state for apple production in the country, with 29.5 million apples grown yearly.